mikehuntemann/9x16/03-network-attached-media/tiktok-session.md

 video content on tiktok is machine readable with AI systems, so another indicator that directs manovich's "video is software"!

-AI senses what resonsates the most (with our limbic system).
+AI senses what resonsates the most with our limbic system.
 We do it unconciously, without being able why it "kicks" us.
+The meme itself also has a “psychological appeal”.
 This is now the fundamental problem of "information asymmetry", were technolgy becomes "more conscious" of behavior patterns than the users themselves.

 > "[Memes] force us to react to them by trying to perfect an even better generation of armaments, thus assuring their own replication and survival.
 And in doing so they exact a price from those who let their minds be colonized by them, a price reckoned in psychic energy, labor, resources, and money." – The Evolving Self (1993), Mihaly Csikszentmihalyi, Memes vs Genes, p.
 126